ivorscott/blog2/content/posts/2020-04-14-the-ultimate-go-and-react-development-setup-with-docker-part-3.md

 ![](/media/experiement.gif)

 Using pprof to measure an API, involves importing `net/http/pprof` the standard HTTP interface to profiling data.
-Since we don't use the import directly and just wish to use its side effects we place and \_ in front of the import.
+Since we don't use the import directly and just wish to use its side effects we place an underscore in front of the import.
 The import will register handlers under /debug/pprof/ using the DefaultServeMux.
 If you are not using the DefaultServeMux you need to register the handlers with the mux your are using.
 It's worth noting, that these handlers should not be accessible to the public because of this we use the DefaultServerMux on a dedicated port in a separate goroutine to leverage pprof.

 ```go
 // api/cmd/api/main.go